S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   If there are 2 or more points of view, record them all.

-## Step 3: Considerations as questions
+## Step 3: Considerations As Questions

 _Collect any considerations you have in relation to possible solutions.
 Record them in the form of questions._